-At various times, the Company has entered into agreements with Ash Stevens to conduct various studies.
-As of December 31, 2012, contracts with a total estimated cost of \$62,000 were in process, of which \$58,935 had been paid.
+At various times, the Company has entered into agreements with other unrelated vendors to conduct certain required studies.
+As of December 31, 2013, contracts outstanding with such vendors and in currently process had a total estimated cost of \$104,100, of which \$75,325 had been paid to date.